gurushida/finnegan/README.md

 use any matching rules and works directly on the raw text output from the speech recognition tool.

-The patterns matched by the tool are emitted on the standard output with a `CMD:` prefix, and the unrecognized speech sequences are emitted with a `???:` prefix.
+Both the unrecognized speech sequences and the patterns matched by the tool are emitted on the standard output with a prefix specified in the configuration file.

 ## The scoring part

 The typescript program `finnegan.ts` is the actual scoring system.
 It reads the output of `fart.py` to fetch the commands and manages the scores.

+It prints on the console but you can use a fancier web interface if you can run the program with `--port <PORT>` to start a web server and then `http://localhost:<PORT>/` in a web browser.

-And if you want to render the game state yourself, you can run the program with `--port <PORT>` to start a web server that will respond with a json representation of the full game state when doing a GET request on `http://localhost:<PORT>/state`
+And if you want to render it yourself, you can get the game state at any time by doing a GET request on `http://localhost:<PORT>/state` that will respond with a json representation of the full game state.

 For example, if you start the program with `./finnegan --port 5000 501_en.json` and then do `curl http://localhost:5000/state`, you will get something like this: